-The wines are multi-regional (not only Franschhoek) from leased vineyards, aimed at expressing the Cape as a whole.
+The wines are from leased vineyards in multiple regions (not only Franschhoek) so are aimed at expressing the Cape as a whole.
 We control the viticulture and the vines are mostly old.

 The Cinsault in the Dry Red, for example, comes from the two oldest registered red wine vineyards in South Africa, both dry farmed bush vines – one is 117 years old and planted in deep sandy alluvial soils near Wellington and the other is a 91 year old vineyard planted on the lower eastern slopes of the Franschhoek mountains.